-- Fighting while waiting for, entering, or exiting the bus - Aggressive behavior towards other students or the public such as (slapping, hitting, pushing, or shoving, pulling hair) - Using profane language or degrading gestures - Throwing any objects at persons, cars, or property - Playing in streets or on neighboring property - Trespassing or damaging property at or around bus stops - Littering of any kind at or around bus stops - Throwing objects at, inside or out of school bus window - Spitting on other persons - Continuous boisterous conduct, fighting, shouting, using profanity, obscene gestures, other boisterous conduct - · Refusing to remain seated and in passenger restraint system at all times - Lighting matches or cigarettes, smoking - Consuming food or beverages while on bus - Any other unauthorized or unsafe behavior
+- 1. Fighting while waiting for, entering, or exiting the bus - 2.
+Aggressive behavior towards other students or the public such as (slapping, hitting, pushing, or shoving, pulling hair, etc.) - 3.
+Throwing any objects at persons, cars, or property - 4.
+Playing in streets or on neighboring property - 5.
+Trespassing or damaging property at or around bus stops - 6.
+Littering of any kind at or around bus stops - 7.
+Throwing objects at, inside or out of school bus window - 8.
+Spitting on other persons - 9.
+Continuous boisterous conduct, fighting, shouting, using profanity, obscene gestures, other boisterous conduct

+- 10. Lighting matches or cigarettes, smoking - 11.
+Any other unauthorized or unsafe behavior